Animal worship: Wolf

 In the story of Rome's foundation, wolves are used in totemic imagery.
 The founding brothers Romulus and Remus are raised by a mother wolf, making the wolf the symbolic mother of Rome.

 Among the Ancient Egyptians, the gods Anubis and Wepwawet both took the form of a wolf, jackal or wild dog, or a man with the head of such a creature.
 Anubis was a funerary deity, considered the patron of the mummification process and a protector of tombs.
 In the afterlife, it was he who performed the crucial role in the Weighing of the Heart ceremony that decided the individual's post-mortem fate.
 In earlier times Anubis was the supreme god of the underworld, but he was later replaced in that role by the human-formed Osiris.
 It is possible that the Egyptians originally conceived of Anubis as a wild dog because of the animal's location on the outskirts of towns, near the tombs of the dead, or possibly because of their scavenging of corpses, which led them to congregate near tombs.
 Wepwawet was a deity more focussed on the world of the living, whose chief role was to 'open the way', whether this is opening the way of the pharaoh to victory in battle, opening the way for the priests in a ritual procession, or any other application.
 The great antiquity of Wepwawet's worship in Egypt is evidenced by the Narmer Palette, made by the very first of the dynastic pharaohs, including the image of a wolf on a standard as a part of a ritual procession.
 It has been suggested that Wepwawet's depiction as a wolf stems from the animal's keen sense of smell, allowing it to 'open the way' to find something important.

+Fox

+Fox deities appear in Chinese and Japanese mythologies and folklores, and are worshipped as spirits in shrines, such as the Inari shrines.

+In Chinese, Japanese, Korean and Vietnamese folklores, foxes (huli jing in China, kitsune in Japan, kumiho in Korea, and hồ ly tinh in Vietnam) are powerful spirits that are known for their highly mischievous and cunning nature, and they often take on the form of female humans to seduce men.
+In contemporary Chinese, the word huli jing is often used to describe a mistress negatively in an extramarital affair.
+In Shinto of Japan, kitsune sometimes help people as an errand of their deity, Inari.

+Popular fox worship during the Tang dynasty has been mentioned in a text entitled Hu Shen (Fox gods):

+The fox cult survived in northern China in the 20th century, but was suppressed during the anti-superstition Socialist Education Campaign.